huggingface/blog/ml-director-insights-2.md

 Directors of Machine Learning have a unique seat at the AI table spanning the perspective of various roles and responsibilities.
 Their rich knowledge of ML frameworks, engineering, architecture, real-world applications and problem-solving provides deep insights into the current state of ML.
 For example, one director will note how using new transformers speech technology decreased their team’s error rate by 30% and how simple thinking can help save _a lot_ of computational power.

-Ever wonder what Directors at Salesforce or ZoomInfo currently think about the state of Machine Learning?
+Ever wonder what directors at Salesforce or ZoomInfo currently think about the state of Machine Learning?
 What their biggest challenges are?
 And what they're most excited about?
 Well, you're about to find out!

 In this second SaaS focused installment, you’ll hear from a deep learning for healthcare textbook author who also founded a non-profit for mentoring ML talent, a chess fanatic cybersecurity expert, an entrepreneur whose business was inspired by Barbie’s need to monitor brand reputation after a lead recall, and a seasoned patent and academic paper author who enjoys watching his 4 kids make the same mistakes as his ML models.